MIL

 Gary Trent Jr.

-Jr. produces at an below average rate for a 21-minute workload.
+Jr. produces at an poor rate for a 21-minute workload.

 Every stat, every credit, every cost — per game average